 Over the course of hundreds of scuba dives, marine biologist Ayana Elizabeth Johnson fell in love -- with a fish.
 In this ode to parrotfish, she shares five reasons why these creatures are simply amazing (from their ability to poop white sand to make colorful "wardrobe changes") and shows what's at stake -- for us and them -- as climate change threatens the future of coral reefs.

-We need a radically new approach to ocean conservation, says marine biologist Alasdair Harris.
+We need a radically new approach to ocean conservation, says marine biologist and TED Fellow Alasdair Harris.
 In a visionary talk, he lays out a surprising solution to the problem of overfishing that could both revive marine life and rebuild local fisheries -- all by taking less from the ocean.
 "When we design it right, marine conservation reaps dividends that go far beyond protecting nature," he says.

 During the winter of 2018-2019, one million tons of salt were applied to icy roads in the state of Pennsylvania alone.
 The salt from industrial uses like this often ends up in freshwater rivers, making their water undrinkable and contributing to a growing global crisis.
 How can we better protect these precious natural resources?
 Physical organic chemist Tina Arrowood shares a three-step plan to keep salt out of rivers -- and create a circular salt economy that turns industrial byproducts into valuable resources.